-*Means followed by different letter are significantly different within columns by Duncan’s multiple range Test, P ≤ 0.05
+*Means followed by different letter are significantly different within columns by Duncan’s multiple range Test, p ≤ 0.05

 3.3.
 Effect of cultivation technology on the yield of Hoai Sơn plants

 The results of the study presented in Table 2 show that there was no significant difference between treatments among tubers number at the 95% confidence level, with each treatment producing 1 tuber per plant.
 These results were similar to the finding of Hue and Loc (2005) [8].
-For the tuber weight, the results in Table 2 showed that the highest tuber weight of 0.68 kg was obtained in T4 treatment, followed by T2 treatment with value of(0.66 kg, both significantly higher than the control (treatment 1) at the 95% confidence level.
+For the tuber weight, the results in Table 2 showed that the highest tuber weight of 0.68 kg was obtained in T4 treatment, followed by T2 treatment with value of (0.66 kg, both significantly higher than the control (treatment 1) at the 95% confidence level.
 However, the T3 and T5 treatments had the lower tuber weights as comparation to control treatment at the 95% confidence level (Table 2).